-Following instructions in the NIS Variance Report (modified for the SID, as explained above), we used PROC SURVEYMEANS to obtain the estimate of S^ (A.3), the weighted sum in the numerator using the revised weights (A.4), and the estimate SE{S^} , the standard error of the weighted sum S^ .
-The denominator of the rate is a constant.
+Following instructions in the NIS Variance Report (modified for the SID, as explained above), we used PROC SURVEYMEANS to obtain the estimate of S^ , the weighted sum in the numerator using the revised weights, and the estimate SE{S^} , the standard error of the weighted sum S^ .
+The denominator is a constant.
 Therefore, the standard error of the adjusted rate, A, was calculated as